sedovalx/gradle-aspectj-binary/README.md

   - `outputDir` is a folder where the weaved classes are copied.
 By default, it is `build/classes/java/main`.
   - `source` has '1.7' as default value and is passed as it is to the [ajc](http://www.eclipse.org/aspectj/doc/next/devguide/ajc-ref.html) compiler parameter
   - `target` has '1.7' as default value and is passed as it is to the [ajc](http://www.eclipse.org/aspectj/doc/next/devguide/ajc-ref.html) compiler parameter
+  - `additionalAjcParams` allows addition of arbitrary entries to the tail of the default AJC parameters
   - `writeToLog` has `false` as a default value and defines if ajc's compile messages should affect the build process.
 In case of value is `true` all the messages are written in the `build/ajc.log` file and do not affect the build result.
 Otherwise, error or warning messages are